Lecture Notes in Cosmology: The perturbed Boltzmann equation for photons

-In order to match the angular dependences on the two sides, making the equation easier to manipulate, and also in order to easily express the metric contribution for tensor and vector perturbations, it is convenient to set $\hat k = \hat z$.
+In order to match the angular dependencies on the two sides, making the equation easier to manipulate, and also to easily express the metric contribution for tensor and vector perturbations, it is convenient to set $\hat k = \hat z$.
 In order to recall this, we define:

-As we shall see in Chapter \ref{Chap:CMBEvo}, before performing the anti-Fourier transform in order to recover the physical quantities in the real space, we shall have to apply first a spatial rotation in order to recover a generic direction for $\hat k$.
-This rotation compensates if one computes straightaway the angular power spectra, since they are rotational-invariant quantities.
-In this case one can use at once the results of the equations of this section.
+As we shall see in Chapter \ref{Chap:CMBEvo}, before performing the anti-Fourier transform to recover the physical quantities in real space, we must first apply a spatial rotation to recover a generic direction for $\hat k$.
+This rotation compensates if one computes straightaway the angular power spectra since they are rotationally invariant quantities.
+In this case, one can use the results of the equations from this section at once.

-Choosing then a frame in which $\hat k = \hat z$, comparing $Y_2^m(\mu, \phi)$ with Eqs.~\eqref{hijpipjexpansionthetaphi} and \eqref{hijVpertthetaphiBoltzeq} allows us to see that the $m = 0$ contribution of the sum on the right hand side of Eq.~\eqref{photonBoltzmannequationtemp} couples to scalar perturbations only, the $m = \pm 2$ contributions couple to tensor perturbations and the $m = \pm 1$ to vector perturbations.
+Let us then set $\hat k = \hat z$.
+Comparing $Y_2^m(\mu, \phi)$ with Eqs.~\eqref{hijpipjexpansionthetaphi} and \eqref{hijVpertthetaphiBoltzeq} allows us to see that the $m = 0$ contribution of the sum on the right hand side of Eq.~\eqref{photonBoltzmannequationtemp} couples to scalar perturbations only.
+The $m = \pm 2$ contributions couple to tensor perturbations, and the $m = \pm 1$ contributions couple to vector perturbations.

 Note that for scalar perturbations one has that $U = 0$ in the reference frame $\hat k = \hat z$, since $\mathcal B^0 = 0$.